curv3d/curv/README.rst

 Project Status
 ==============
-The current release is 0.0: "proof of concept":
+The current release is 0.1: "mesh export":

 * The language and shape library are stable, except where documented otherwise.
-* STL file export (for 3D printing) is not implemented yet.
+* STL and OBJ file export (for 3D printing) is now implemented.
+* STL file import and a Windows port are still in the future.
 * To install the software, see `<BUILD.md>`_.
 * The documentation is here: `<docs/README.rst>`_.
 * To contribute, see `<CONTRIBUTING.md>`_.